jensk-dk/pyt-plugins/README.md

 ### PluginSetting

+The app can get a list of whatever settings a plugin supports, and set them individually.
 Each setting is a dataclass with four fields:

 | field | type | description |
 |---|---|---|